erred/uva-ccf/lab2.md

 ## Q8.
 Write a small paragraph of maximum 200 words about your findings Please remain objective

 The user has antivirus, CCleaner, explorer, and firefox/tor running on a 32-bit Windows XP Service Pack 3 system.
-No known malware was identified from the memory dump.
+Malfind identified several suspicious libraries but they came up clean on virustotal.
+Dumping out the process binaries, these were positively identified on virustotal as trojans, but not by the installed antivirus software on the computer.

 ## Q9.
 Read up on Scalpel and its features Explain what it does and how it works